Vishelbachen/Ceyona/ARCHITECTURE.md

 ## 🎯 Goal
 Minimal stable AI system with controlled and incremental growth.

-System is designed as a modular backend with strict separation of concerns.
+System is designed as a modular backend with strict separation of concerns and deterministic execution flow.

 ---